Rep. Robert Bresnahan, Jr. Sells Off Shares of Palantir Technologies Inc. (NASDAQ:PLTR)

 Palantir Technologies Stock Performance

-In other news, insider Ryan D. Taylor sold 483,987 shares of Palantir Technologies stock in a transaction dated Thursday, January 2nd.
-The stock was sold at an average price of $74.48, for a total transaction of $36,047,351.76.
-Following the transaction, the insider now directly owns 170,273 shares of the company’s stock, valued at $12,681,933.04.
-The trade was a 73.97 % decrease in their position.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Alexandra W. Schiff sold 4,000 shares of the business’s stock in a transaction that occurred on Tuesday, January 7th.
-The shares were sold at an average price of $71.63, for a total value of $286,520.00.
-Following the transaction, the director now owns 195,393 shares of the company’s stock, valued at approximately $13,996,000.59.
-This trade represents a 2.01 % decrease in their ownership of the stock.
+In other news, insider Stephen Andrew Cohen sold 1,250,000 shares of the company’s stock in a transaction on Wednesday, March 12th.
+The stock was sold at an average price of $82.75, for a total value of $103,437,500.00.
+Following the completion of the sale, the insider now directly owns 592 shares in the company, valued at $48,988.
+This represents a 99.95 % decrease in their position.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Also, Director Lauren Elaina Friedman Stat sold 800 shares of Palantir Technologies stock in a transaction on Thursday, January 2nd.
+The shares were sold at an average price of $76.29, for a total value of $61,032.00.
+Following the transaction, the director now owns 62,139 shares in the company, valued at $4,740,584.31.
+This trade represents a 1.27 % decrease in their ownership of the stock.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 3,379,785 shares of company stock valued at $281,528,938.
-Insiders own 12.93% of the company’s stock.
+Insiders sold 3,379,785 shares of company stock valued at $281,528,938 in the last quarter.
+12.93% of the stock is currently owned by insiders.

 About Representative Bresnahan